kodekloudhub/community-faq/README.md

 Performance based exams include: CKA, CKAD, CKS, LFCS</br>
 Multiple choice exams include: KCNA, PCA

 Probably *the* most asked questions!</br></br>This pertains to the new PSI Bridge Proctoring Platform that went live for the Kubernetes exams on 25 June 2022.

-This provides a Linux XFCE desktop VDI for the exam environment.
+For performance based exams, the bridge provides a Linux XFCE desktop VDI for the exam environment.
 You may use any of the applications it provides in any way you see fit, however the only useful ones are `Terminal`, `Firefox` and `Mousepad` (for note taking).
 Firewalls prevent you from browsing anything other than allowed documentation.
 The terminal application connects to a remote host, thus the File Manager app is of no use, and for the same reason, Mousepad can't be used to edit exam files unless you edit them there, then paste into `vi` (not recommended).

+For MCQ exams, the user interface is just multiple choice questions similar to that in KodeKloud.

 Many people also ask "Can I use external webcam?", "Can I use bluetooth mouse?" etc. From the point of view of the system check, the PSI software will simply query the operating system.
 It will expect to find the following devices, and *it doesn't matter* how they are connected (built-in, wired, RF wireless, bluetooth, USB, via docking station, etc., etc.):